M1917 revolver: Military service and later use

 Full and half moon clips loaded with .45 ACP and one semiwadcutter .45 Auto Rim cartridge.

 From 1917 to 1919, Colt and Smith & Wesson produced 151,700 and 153,300 M1917s in total (respectively) under contract with the War Department for use by the American Expeditionary Force.
-The revolver saw prolific use by the "Doughboys" during World War I, with nearly two-thirds as many M1917s being issued and produced during the war as M1911s were.
+The revolver saw widespread use by the "Doughboys" during World War I, with nearly two-thirds as many M1917s issued and produced during the war as M1911s.

 The military service of the M1917 did not end with the First World War.
-In November of 1940, the Army Ordnance Corps recorded a total of 96,530 Colt and 91,590 S&W M1917s still in reserve.
-After being parkerized and refurbished, most of the revolvers were re-issued to stateside security forces and military policemen, but 20,993 of them were issued overseas to "specialty troops such as tankers and artillery personnel" throughout the course of U.S. involvement in World War II.
-During the Korean War they were again issued to support troops.
+In November 1940, the Army Ordnance Corps recorded a total of 96,530 Colt and 91,590 S&W M1917s still in reserve.
+After being parkerized and refurbished, most of the revolvers were reissued to stateside security forces and military policemen, but 20,993 of them were issued overseas to "specialty troops such as tankers and artillery personnel" throughout the course of U.S. involvement in World War II.
+During the Korean War, they were again issued to support troops.
 The M1917s were even used by members of the "tunnel rats" during the Vietnam War.
 Overall, the two variants of the M1917 enjoyed over fifty years of service in the U.S. armed forces.

 The British Army adopted it during World War I, and the Home Guard and the Royal Navy used it during the Second World War.

 The M1917 was also popular on the civilian and police market.
 Some were military surplus, while others were newly manufactured.
-Smith & Wesson kept their version in production for civilian and police sales until they replaced it with their Smith & Wesson Model 22 in 1950.
+Smith & Wesson kept their version in production for civilian and police sales until it was replaced by the Smith & Wesson Model 22 in 1950.

 A .45 AUTO RIM cartridge (left) compared to a .45 ACP cartridge (right).

 After the War, Naomi Alan, an engineer employed by Smith & Wesson, developed the 6-round full-moon clip.
 However, many civilian shooters disliked using moon clips.
-Although full moon clips allow a 1917 to be very quickly reloaded, loading and unloading the clips is tedious, and bent clips can bind the cylinder and cause misfires.
+Although full moon clips allow a 1917 to be reloaded very quickly, loading and unloading them is tedious, and bent clips can bind the cylinder and cause misfires.
 For these reasons, in 1920, the Peters ammunition company introduced the .45 Auto Rim.
 This rimmed version of the .45 ACP allowed both versions of the Model 1917 revolver to fire reliably without the clips.
-In the late 1950s and 1960s, Colt and Smith & Wesson 1917s were available through mail order companies at bargain prices.
+In the late 1950s and 1960s, Colt and Smith & Wesson 1917s were available through mail-order companies at bargain prices.